Golden Dorado Fishing Expedition in Bolivia

-Adventure Fishing for Golden Dorado in Bolivia is an experience only for the most die-hard fly fisherman, but for those willing, it will change you!
+Adventure Fishing for Golden Dorado in Bolivia is an experience only for the most die-hard fly fisherman with a thirst for adventure.

-Here are some highlights from this fishing trip:
+Here are some highlights from this fishing trip in Bolivia:

 - This trip is definitely not for the faint of heart, you will need an adventurous spirit for this one.